Advisory opinion on Western Sahara: Background

 On 17 September 1974, King Hassan II announced his intention to bring the issue to the ICJ.
-In December, Spain agreed to delay the referendum pending the opinion of the court.
-They gave their support to ICJ submission on the grounds that it be a non-binding, advisory opinion, rather than a "contentious issue", where the ruling would oblige the interested states to act in a particular manner.
+In December, Spain agreed to delay the referendum pending the opinion of the court, and supported submission to the ICJ so long as the decision would be non-binding and advisory only, rather than a "contentious issue", where the ruling would oblige the affected states to act in a particular manner.

-On 13 December, the United Nations General Assembly voted on a submission, resulting in UN General Assembly Resolution 3292, affirming it and defining the wording of the questions to be submitted.
+On 13 December 1974, the United Nations General Assembly approved UN General Assembly Resolution 3292, defining the wording of the questions to be submitted.
 Algeria was among the nations voting in favor, and several Third World nations abstained.

 Submission

 UN General Assembly Resolution 3292 requested that the International Court give an advisory opinion on the following questions:

 And, should the majority opinion be "no", the following would be addressed:

 In the meantime, Morocco and Mauritania jointly agreed to not contest the issue of partition or sovereignty.
 On 16 January 1975, Spain officially announced the suspension of the referendum plan, pending the opinion of the court.
 From 12 to 19 May, a small investigative team made of citizens from Cuba, Iran, and Côte d'Ivoire was sent into the region to assess public support for independence.
 They also performed inquiries in Algeria, Mauritania, Morocco, and Spain.

 In the summer, the questions were submitted by King Hassan II and Spain.
 Algeria, Mauritania, Morocco, and Spain were all given permission to present evidence at the hearings (the Polisario was locked out as only internationally recognized states have a right to speak - Algeria largely represented the Sahrawis).
 Twenty-seven sessions were held in June and July before the Court called the proceedings final.

 The arguments presented by Morocco and Mauritania were essentially similar: that either one had a sovereign right over the territory.
 In the case of Morocco, the kingdom of Morocco claimed the allegiance of a variety of tribes in surrounding territory.
 In the case of Mauritania, there was no clearly defined state that existed at the time.
 Instead, Mauritania argued that a similar entity existed which they called "bilad Chinguetti".
 Spain argued against Moroccan sovereignty, citing the relationship that Spanish explorers and colonizers had established with the sultan, none of which ever recognized his authority over the region.
 Algeria also defended the position that the Sahrawis were a distinct people, and not under the subjection of Morocco or Mauritania.